Copyright 2003 by Brian Haughton. All Rights Reserved.

 In December 1972, at the age of 47, Candy married Long John Nebel, New York's most successful and controversial radio talk-show host.
 They had dated for only 28 days, though they had known each since 1941.

 Almost immediately Nebel noticed something strange about his new wife.
 She sometimes spoke in an odd, aggressive voice and showed sharp mood swings.She was also suffering from insomnia, so in June 1973, Nebel offered to try and hypnotise her to cure it.
 Candy maintained that she couldn't be hypnotised, and although Nebel had never done it before, he was convinced his extensive reading on the subject would see him through.
 It seems that she made a highly suggestible subject, almost uniquely so, though perhaps this was helped by her great faith in her husband.
 Whatever the reason she had her first proper night's sleep for months as a result of Nebel's hypnosis.
 At subsequent sessions she began to spontaneously age regress and talked in a child's voice.
 But it was the other, non-childhood, regressions that worried Nebel and prompted him to buy a tape recorder to keep a record of these disturbing conversations under hypnosis.
+If only he could have used security cameras to film the sessions it would have helped in his analysis of Candy's radical personality changes.
 Later in June the personality of Candy's childhood playmate, Arlene Grant, with her deep severe tones appeared, and through hypnotic regression, a sinister tale of hypnosis and mind control in Candy's past emerged.

 Hypnosis and Mind Control